ZoomInfo

 Content is a cornerstone in both marketing strategies.
 We'll talk about the different types of content you can use for both in a later section.

-Demand Generation vs. Lead Generation: Key Differences
+Demand Generation vs. Lead Generation: A Side-by-Side Comparison

 Dimension